 Visit the Tasmanian Service website for more information.

-How to Transfer Car Ownership in the Australian Capital Territory
+How to transfer car ownership in the Australian Capital Territory (ACT)

-ACT residents can transfer ownership of their vehicles by completing the following steps:
+ACT residents can transfer ownership of their cars by completing the following steps:

 Visit the Access Canberra website to find out more.

-How to Transfer Car Ownership in the Northern Territory
+How to transfer car ownership in the Northern Territory (NT)

 In the Northern Territory, the following process applies to transferring vehicle ownership: